boschsensortec/BMI08x_SensorAPI/README.md

 ### Driver files information<a name=file></a>
 - *_bmi08a.c_*
-   * This file has function definitions of bmi08x accel generic API interfaces.
+   * This file has function definitions of accel generic API interfaces.
 - *_bmi08g.c_*
-   * This file has function definitions of bmi08x gyro generic API interfaces.
+   * This file has function definitions of gyro generic API interfaces.
-- *_bmi08x.h_*
+- *_bmi08.h_*
-   * This header file has necessary include files,bmi08x function declarations, required to make API calls.
+   * This header file has necessary include files,bmi08 function declarations, required to make API calls.
- - *_bmi08x_defs.h_*
+ - *_bmi08_defs.h_*
    * This header file has necessary include files, macro definitions, typedefs and data structure definitions.
+- *_bmi08xa.c_*
+   * This file has function definitions of bmi08x accel generic API interfaces.

 ### Sensor interfaces<a name=interface></a>
 - I2C interface